 - Assistant Professor, CWRU School of Medicine

-Haitham Haddad, MD, FAAP, is Interim Division Chief and Medical Director of the Division of Pediatric Emergency Medicine and Attending Physician, Pediatric Sedation Unit at University Hospitals Rainbow Babies & Children’s Hospital.
-He is Assistant Professor, Pediatrics, Case Western Reserve University School of Medicine.
+Haitham Haddad, MD, FAAP, is medical director of the Division of Pediatric Emergency Medicine and attending physician in both the Pediatric Emergency Department and Pediatric Sedation Unit at University Hospitals Rainbow Babies & Children’s Hospital.
+He is an assistant professor of pediatrics at Case Western Reserve University School of Medicine.

 Dr. Haddad is board certified in pediatrics and certified in pediatric advanced trauma life support and pediatric advanced life support.
-His special interest is in pediatric emergency care and viral bronchial infections.
+His special interests are in pediatric emergency care, pediatric emergency department operations, and viral bronchial infections.

 Honors and Recognition

 Fellow, American Academy of Pediatrics

 - Pediatric Emergency Medicine

 Neonatal-Perinatal Medicine - Metrohealth Medical Center (1993 - 1995)

 Residency | Pediatrics

 Pediatrics - Metrohealth Medical Center (1990 - 1993)

 University Of Damascus Faculty Of Medicine (1987)